ManagedKube/kubernetes-ops/docs/the-manual-way.md

 See [tools.md](tools.md)

 # Setup your IP CIDR
-This document contains how your IP CIDRs are going to be laided out for your entire infrastructure.
+This document contains how your IP CIDRs are going to be laid out for your entire infrastructure.
 Care should be taken to review this and to make sure this fits your needs.